oblac/jodd-site/content/doc/index.md

 Take a deep breath and hold it:

-> Developer-friendly experience + Excellent performances +
+> Developer-friendly experience + Excellent performance +
 Small memory footprint and code-base; under 1.5 MB + Fast redeployments, matter of seconds + Elegant web framework + Slick and lightweight DI container + The fastest and unique proxy creator +